 –Town of Oyster Bay Ice Skating Center, Bethpage

 Frequently voted the best rink on Long Island, this place is worth checking out any time of the year.
-The public skating summer schedule will be available soon.
-Prices vary depending on age and skate rentals.
+For public skating sessions, visit Mondays, Wednesdays and Fridays from 4 to 6 p.m., or Saturdays and Sundays from 1 to 3 p.m.
+Prices vary depending on age and skate rental.

 –Cupsogue Beach County Park, Westhampton